Murder of Lonetta White: Prosecution's case

-Defence's case
+Defense's case

-When the pair entered their defence, the both of them admitted to the robbery but denied killing White, and pinned the blame on one another.
-Caudill testified that she and Goforth were high on drugs after taking it, and they went to White's house, hoping to borrow some money from the elderly woman to buy more drugs.
-According to Caudill, White agreed to give her some money but afterwards, Goforth attacked White and also tied up Caudill, forcing her to stay in another room before he went out to kill White.
-Afterwards, Goforth ransacked and stole some valuables from the house, and ordered Caudill to bring the body into White's automobile, which they later abandoned at another area in Lexington and set a fire to burn the car.
+When the pair entered their defense, both of them admitted to the robbery but denied killing White, and pinned the blame on one another.
+Caudill testified that she and Goforth were high on drugs, and after taking them, they went to White's house in hope of borrowing some money to buy more drugs.
+According to Caudill, White agreed to give her some money, but afterward, Goforth attacked White and also tied up Caudill, forcing her to stay in another room before he went out to kill White.
+Afterward, Goforth ransacked and stole some valuables from the house, and ordered Caudill to bring the body into White's automobile, which they later abandoned at another area in Lexington and then burned the car.

 On the other hand, Goforth claimed innocence and stated it was Caudill who murdered White.
 Goforth testified that Caudill went to the house with him, creating an excuse to enter White's house under the pretext of borrowing her telephone after their car broke down.
-After gaining entry, Goforth claimed that Caudill asked White for some money, which White refused, and in retaliation, Caudill suddenly wielded a roofer's hammer she removed from Goforth's truck and killed White, before they ransacked the house and put the stolen property into Goforth's truck, before they stuffed White's body into her car and burned it at another location.
+After gaining entry, Goforth claimed that Caudill asked White for some money, which White refused, and in retaliation, Caudill suddenly wielded a roofer's hammer she removed from Goforth's truck and killed White, before they ransacked the house and put the stolen property into Goforth's truck.
+They then stuffed White's body into her car and burned it at another location.